 Our experience and expertise means that we have much to offer governments and regulators when it comes to helping develop policies around cigarettes and potentially reduced-risk products.

 We have always been clear that we support regulation that is based on robust evidence and thorough research, respects legal rights and livelihoods and delivers on the intended policy aims, while recognising unintended consequences.

 We want to contribute to the debate, offering information, ideas and practical steps to help regulators address the key issues facing the industry.

-That is why, on issues such as the regulation of Next Generation Products, we have been working with governments and regulators to ensure appropriate frameworks are in place to protect consumers while ensuring proper marketing freedoms exists.
+That is why, on issues such as the regulation of PRRPs, we have been working with governments and regulators to ensure appropriate frameworks are in place to protect consumers while ensuring proper marketing freedoms exists.
 This will help us grow the category and meet demand for products that are potentially reduced risk compared with smoking conventional cigarettes.

 We also contribute to the development of international standards, such as ISO’s vaping standard and CEN’s guidance document on vaping aerosol measurements, both published in 2018.
-Prior to that, we worked with national standards bodies in France and the UK to establish voluntary standards for vapour products, and also on the world’s first tobacco heating products standard in Russia.
+Prior to that, we worked with national standards bodies in France and the UK to establish voluntary quality and safety standards for vapour products, and also on the world’s first tobacco heating products standard in Russia.

 However, when it comes to plain packaging, we have always believed that this policy is disproportionate, will not deliver its intended results and significantly erodes our intellectual property rights by stripping us of our right to use our trade marks.

 Some regulations can also have unwelcome and unexpected consequences.
 For example, sudden and significant hikes in excise rates can result in price disparities between neighbouring countries, increasing smuggling across borders.